KenT2/pipresents/README.md

-PI PRESENTS  - Version 1.1.0
+PI PRESENTS  - Version 1.1.1  !!!!!!!!
+TESTING !!!!!!!!
 ============================

 Pi Presents is a presentation application intended for Museums and Visitor Centres.
-I am involved with a couple of charity organisations that are museums or have visitor centres and have wanted a cheap way to provide audio interpretation and slide/videoshow displays.
+I am involved with a couple of charity organisations that are museums or have visitor centres and have wanted a cost effective way to provide audio interpretation and slide/videoshow displays.
 Until the Raspberry Pi arrived buying or constructing even sound players was expensive.
 The Pi with its combination of Linux, GPIO and a powerful GPU is ideal for black box multi-media applications; all it needs is a program to harness its power in a way that could be used by non-programmers.

-This initial issue of Pi Presents offers some basic features but under the bonnet it is, I hope, a flexible modular application with simple to use editing facilities to configure it to your exact display requirements.
-The initial features include:
+This early issue of Pi Presents offers some basic features but under the bonnet it is, I hope, a flexible modular application with simple to use editing facilities to configure it to your exact display requirements.
+The current features include:

 *	Animation or interpretation of exhibits by triggering a sound, video, or slideshow from a PIR or button.